 Individuals make choices consistent with their values, only when those values are cognitively activated.

 When it comes to increasing your neuroplasticity and changing the patterns in your brain, this is especially important.
 If you’re living on autopilot (which most of us are), it’ll likely take extra energy to get used to awakening your prefrontal cortex, the decision-making part of your brain, before creating any new good habit.

-So practicing mindfulness is a critical part of awakening your consciousness, so that you’re able to make good decisions and work toward filling your time with the things you actually care about, but this conscious awakening also strengthens your neuroplasticity.
+So practicing mindfulness is a critical part of awakening your consciousness.
+Not only is this how to make good decisions and work toward filling your time with the things you actually care about, but this conscious awakening also strengthens your neuroplasticity.

 Here are some ideas on practicing mindfulness: